lRAHULl/React-101/README.md

 npm install
 ```

-Turn the live server on in the _public_ directory:
+Turn the live server on in the _docs_ directory:

 ```bash
 live-server docs